The Bloom Program

 The application period occurs in the spring of each year.
 Applications will be posted in this page in January.
 Children must be NO older than 5 on or before September 30 of the current school year.
 A diagnosis of Autism Spectrum Disorder is required for admittance into Bloom.

-For more information, please contact our CDC Coordinator, Lauren Shaw, at firstname.lastname@example.org.
+Applications for the 2019-2020 year are now closed.
+For more information, please contact our CDC Coordinator, Lauren Shaw, at email@example.com.